pschool-in/curriculum/content/grammar/new-topics/article-4.md

  Cows give milk (not The cows)

  Names of the days/Months-
- Saturday is a weekoff. (not The saturday)
+ Saturday is a week off. (not The Saturday)

  Names of materials-
  We wear clothes made of cotton ( not the cotton)